How to start an internet radio station(Full Guide)

 Let's move on...

-Creating an internet radio station in four steps
+How to start an internet radio station in 4 steps

 Step 1: Furnish your studio with gear (Optional)